Kubernetes OOMKilled – pod terminated due to memory limit

 Common Causes

-- Underestimated Memory Requirements: This is by far the most common cause.
-The application simply needs more memory to run its workload than you've allocated in the pod definition.
-This might be due to initial miscalculation, or a workload increase that wasn't accounted for.
+- Underestimated Memory Requirements: This is perhaps the most common cause.
+The application simply needs more memory to perform its tasks than you've provisioned.
+This can happen during peak loads, processing large datasets, or when an application's memory footprint grows over time.

 Step-by-Step Fix